Rashtrasant Tukadoji Maharaj Nagpur University

 Rashtrasant Tukadoji Maharaj Nagpur University (RTMNU), formerly Nagpur University, is a public state university located in Nagpur, Maharashtra.
 It is one of India's oldest universities, as well as the second-oldest in Maharashtra.
-It is named after Rashtrasant Tukdoji Maharaj, a spiritual leader, orator, and musician from Vidarbha.
+It is named after Rashtrasant Tukadoji Maharaj, a spiritual leader, orator, and musician from Vidarbha.
 The university is a member of the Association of Indian Universities and the Association of Commonwealth Universities.